 Any matter about which a pupil or the parent of a pupil is unhappy and seeks action by the school is a complaint, and in the scope of the procedure, whatever the school or college labels it as.
 However it is recognised that there are times when there will be issues that are not resolved to the satisfaction of the student, or the parents and that they will wish to make a formal complaint.

 If parents or students do have a complaint, the school will treat it in accordance with the policy and procedures detailed below.
-A copy of this procedure is also available on our website or in hard copy from the College.
+This page on our website is our formal policy and should be referred to at all times.
+A hard copy can be requested from the College.

 Responding to complaints will be given the highest priority by the school or college and will be dealt with comprehensively.